suipnice/apose/CONTRIBUTING.md

 * **Specify which version of Pod you're using.**
 * **Specify the name and version of the browser you're using.**

 ### Pull Requests

 The process described here has several goals:

-- Maintain quality
+* Maintain quality
-- Fix problems that are important to users
+* Fix problems that are important to users
-- Engage the community in working toward the best possible Pod
+* Engage the community in working toward the best possible Pod
-- Enable a sustainable system for maintainers to review contributions
+* Enable a sustainable system for maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers:

 0. Follow the [styleguides](#styleguides) below.
 1. Make sure that your pull request targets the `develop` branch.
-2. Prefix the title of your pull request with one of the following :
+2. Prefix the title of your pull request with one of the following:
    * `[WIP]` if your pull request is still a work in progress.
    * `[DONE]` if you are done with your patch.

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.